19bufordcarl/CarlRPG/Myth & Shadow/Magic/Spellcasting/Spell Books.md

  *If the GM cannot determine discipline of a book based on the circumstances, they can determine it randomly.
 Roll a d100: 90 or less is intelligence, 91-99 is wisdom, 100 is charisma.*

-## Charged Spell Scrolls
+## Spell Scrolls

 Spell Books are NOT charged.
 This means they do NOT have a spell stored in them.

-Charged Spell Scrolls are [Charged Enchants](../Crafting/Enchanting/Charged%20Enchants.md).
-A PC must follow that procedure if they want to make them.
+Spell Scrolls are *Charged Spells*.
+A PC must look into [Crafting Magic Items](../Crafting/Crafting%20Magic%20Items.md) if they want to make them.
 These are the type of scrolls BX adventure supplements will usually refer to in treasure descriptions.
-Charged Spell Scrolls disintegrate after one use.
+Spell Scrolls disintegrate after one use.

 Typically, however, a Spell Scroll DOES also count as a *Spell Book*.